tkterris/fault-tolerance-demo/README.md

-# Application Resiliency Demo
+# Fault Tolerance Demo

-This project demonstrates some features that can be used to ensure application resiliency in containerized, cloud-native applications.
+This project demonstrates some features that can be used to ensure fault tolerance in containerized, cloud-native applications.

 This repository was cloned from [quarkusio/quarkus-quickstarts](https://github.com/quarkusio/quarkus-quickstarts).